jacksonianrtaylor/movie_rec_proj/README.md

 ## Final Model:

-* It is important to note that each feature can function as a predictor to the target movies rating on their own.

 * The purpose of the final model (loosley speaking) is how much weight to give to each feature for the optimal prediction.

 * The idea was that more than one predictor can fill in the short comings of a single model.

 * After features (1, 2, and 3) for the train and test users and the target train and test ratings are collected then they are used to build a simple linear model(linear regression)

-* Although feature 3 is overwelmingly the most critical feature to the model, with testing the prescence and abscence of features.
-Feature 1 and Feature 2 were shown have a positive impact on the linear regression model and the best performance was obtained by using all three features.
+* Although feature 3 is overwelmingly the most critical feature to the model, with testing the prescence and abscence of features, Feature 1 and Feature 2 were shown have a positive impact on the linear regression model and the best performance was obtained by using all three features.

 ## Results: